Xanthate: Acid-base properties

 This reaction is the reverse of the method for the preparation of the xanthate salts.
 The intermediate in the decomposition is the xanthic acid, ROC(S)SH, which can be isolated in certain cases.

-Other reactions
+Cleavage of C-O bonds

+The C-O bond in xanthate esters can be cleaved in various ways, providing a means for deoxygenation of alcohols.
+In Barton–McCombie deoxygenation, tributyltin hydride is the source of H atom.
+Several variations of this deoxygenation are known, for example using AIBN and hydrosilanes.